 It’s time to clean up your wardrobe and ditch the unwanted, unwearable and unworn items that attract negative feelings and dust at the same time.
 You’ve heard the saying before: I’ve got nothing to wear, despite having too many clothes.
 That’s because you haven’t sorted out your wardrobe.
 Start with 6 piles of items: Things you haven’t worn in years, things that don’t fit or are damaged, special occasion, things that don’t match your lifestyle, workwear, and finally weekends.
 Then keep a clear head and hang the remaining items in your wardrobe, while you get rid of the rest.

 Everyone has hundreds of friends on Facebook but how many are real friends and how many clogged up your happiness?
-Clean up your relationships!
+Cleaning up your relationships!

 Toxic people are never good friends